WPgenWeakest Precondition Generator

 Readability Step 2: Auxiliary Definitions for other Constructs

-We generalize the approach illustrated for sequences to every other term construct.
-The corresponding definitions are stated below.
+We generalize the approach illustrated above for sequences to every other term construct...

 Definition wpgen_val (v:val) : formula := fun Q